awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 ### OTA Self\-Update with Managed Respawn<a name="managed-respawn"></a>

-As the OTA agent prepares to do a self\-update, if `managedRespawn` is set to `true`, the OTA agent looks in the `./greengrass/usr/scripts` directory for the `ota_pre_update.sh` script and runs it\.
+As the OTA update agent prepares to do a self\-update, if `managedRespawn` is set to `true`, the OTA update agent looks in the `./greengrass/usr/scripts` directory for the `ota_pre_update.sh` script and runs it\.

-After the OTA agent completes the update, it attempts to run the `ota_post_update.sh` script from the `./greengrass/usr/scripts` directory\.
+After the OTA update agent completes the update, it attempts to run the `ota_post_update.sh` script from the `./greengrass/usr/scripts` directory\.

 ### AWS IoT Greengrass Core Update with Managed Respawn<a name="managed-respawn-ggc"></a>

-As the OTA agent prepares to do an AWS IoT Greengrass core update, if `managedRespawn` is set to `true`, the OTA agent looks in the `./greengrass/usr/scripts` directory for the `ggc_pre_update.sh` script and runs it\.
+As the OTA update agent prepares to do an AWS IoT Greengrass core update, if `managedRespawn` is set to `true`, the OTA update agent looks in the `./greengrass/usr/scripts` directory for the `ggc_pre_update.sh` script and runs it\.

-After the OTA agent completes the update, it attempts to run the `ggc_post_update.sh` script from the `./greengrass/usr/scripts` directory\.
+After the OTA update agent completes the update, it attempts to run the `ggc_post_update.sh` script from the `./greengrass/usr/scripts` directory\.
 + The user\-defined scripts in `./greengrass/usr/scripts` should be owned by root and executable by root only\.
 + If `managedRespawn` is set to `true`, the scripts must exist and return a successful return code\.
 + If `managedRespawn` is set to `false`, the scripts do not run even if present on the device\.
-+ A device that is the target of an update must not run two OTA agents for the same AWS IoT thing\.
++ A device that is the target of an update must not run two instances of the OTA update agent for the same AWS IoT thing\.
 Doing so causes the two agents to process the same jobs, which creates conflicts\.

-## OTA Agent Self\-Update<a name="agent-self-update"></a>
+## OTA Update Agent Self\-Update<a name="agent-self-update"></a>

-Follow these steps to perform an OTA Agent self\-update:
+Follow these steps to perform a self\-update of the OTA update agent:

-1. Ensure that the AWS IoT Greengrass core is correctly provisioned with valid `config.json` file entries and the required certificates\.
+1. Make sure that the AWS IoT Greengrass core device is correctly provisioned with valid `config.json` file entries and the required certificates\.

-1. If the OTA agent is being managed by an init system, in the `config.json` file, make sure that `managedRespawn = true`, Make sure the `ota_pre_update.sh` and `ota_post_update.sh` scripts are in the `./greengrass/usr/scripts` directory\.
+1. If the OTA update agent is managed by an init system, in the `config.json` file, make sure that `managedRespawn` property is set to `true`\.
+Also, make sure the `ota_pre_update.sh` and `ota_post_update.sh` scripts are in the `./greengrass/usr/scripts` directory\.

 1. Run `./greengrass/ota/ota_agent/ggc-ota`\.

-1. Use the `CreateSoftwareUpdateJob` API to create an OTA self\-update job \.
+1. Use the `CreateSoftwareUpdateJob` API to create an OTA self\-update job\.
 Make sure the `--software-to-update` parameter is set to `ota_agent`\.

 ## Greengrass Core Software Update<a name="ggc-update"></a>

-To perform an AWS IoT Greengrass Core software update follow these steps:
+Follow these steps to perform an AWS IoT Greengrass Core software update:

-1. Make sure that the AWS IoT Greengrass core is correctly provisioned with valid `config.json` file entries and the required certificates\.
+1. Make sure that the AWS IoT Greengrass core device is correctly provisioned with valid `config.json` file entries and the required certificates\.

-1. If the AWS IoT Greengrass Core software is being managed by an init system, ensure that `managedRespawn = true` in the `config.json` file and the scripts `ggc_pre_update.sh` and `ggc_post_update.sh` are present in the `./greengrass/usr/scripts` directory\.
+1. If the AWS IoT Greengrass Core software is managed by an init system, in the `config.json` file, make sure that `managedRespawn` property is set to `true`\.
+Also, make sure the `ggc_pre_update.sh` and `ggc_post_update.sh` scripts are in the `./greengrass/usr/scripts` directory\.

 1. Run `./greengrass/ota/ota_agent/ggc-ota`\.

-1. Create an OTA self update job in the cloud with the CreateSoftwareUpdateJob API \(`aws greengrass create-software-update-job`\), making sure the `--software-to-update` parameter is set to `core`\.
+1. Use the `CreateSoftwareUpdateJob` API to create an update job for the Core software\.
+Make sure the `--software-to-update` parameter is set to `core`\.

-1. The OTA Agent will perform an update of AWS IoT Greengrass Core software\.